percona/percona-backup-mongodb/doc/source/troubleshooting.rst

 Backup progress logs
 ============================================================================

-Track backup progress in |pbm-agent| logs.
-Log messages are written every minute.
+If you have a large backup you can track backup progress in |pbm-agent| logs.
+A line is appended every minute showing bytes copied vs. total size for the current collection.
+``

 .. include:: .res/code-block/bash/pbm-agent-backup-progress-log.txt